 Google has rules for determining when a keyword is similar enough to the keyword you want to target and when to show your ad.
 It allows you to choose between options like broad match and exact match to be more specific.
 If you use too many broad-match terms, you increase the chances of your ad being shown for irrelevant keywords.

 Ad extensions are extra snippets of information that you can provide to Google about your product or business.
 Google will then decide when to show them in your ad and which one.
 It’s always best to write ad extensions, because depending on the search query, Google can show more relevant information.

 Setting and forgetting your ads

 Last but not least, one of the biggest sins of Google Ads campaign management is not monitoring your ads and their performance!
 Never set it and forget it.
 You should spend time regularly optimizing bids, identifying negative keywords, scrapping underperforming ads, creating new tests, etc.

 Grow Your Business with Google Ads Campaign Management

 With the right knowledge and tools, you can create effective ad campaigns that will help you reach your goals and maximize ROI.
 By understanding how Google Ads works, what types of campaigns are available, and the best practices for managing, you can create successful campaigns without breaking the bank.

 Curious to learn more about marketing campaigns and how ads fit in?
-Check out our article, “11 Marketing Campaign Types to Boost Business in 2023.”
+Check out our article, “11 Marketing Campaign Types to Boost Business.”
 For more content like this delivered straight to your inbox, make sure to subscribe to The CMO’s newsletter.